peridigm/peridigm/CONTRIBUTING.md

  1. [Fork the peridigm/peridigm repository on GitHub](https://github.com/peridigm/peridigm/fork).
       * This creates a personal remote repository that you can push to.
 This is needed because only Peridigm maintainers have push access to the main repositories.
  2. Change to the directory containing your Peridigm installation with `cd peridigm`
- 3. Add your pushable forked repository with `git remote add upstream https://github.com/<YOUR_USERNAME>/peridigm.git`.
+ 3. Add the main Peridigm repository as an upstream remote with `git remote add upstream https://github.com/peridigm/peridigm.git`.
-      * `<YOUR_USERNAME>` is your GitHub username, not your local machine username.

 ## Create your pull request from a new branch